 Yeah, I know, that sounds frivolous to me too.
 But what I do now is weird.
 I bring my Fujifilm X-T2 and Fujinon XF16-55mm F2.8 R LM WR lens with me to bars and craft ale taprooms so that I can get shots for my Untappd check-ins.
 I am a regular at a few local places, and the breweries and several patrons know me as the guy with the “serious” camera.
 They only see me taking photos of beer glasses.
 I sometimes get weird looks from patrons who don’t understand.

 I have some ideas for how I might use the “slow fire” – I hate the word already – feature.
 At the end of a recent movie, some of the actors were filmed in slow motion with water balloons bursting against their faces.
 I think that would be a cool thing to capture with the slow fire feature.
 Also, little slow fires of my young nephews doing goofy things.

 When my kids were younger, we would spend a day at Great Adventure.
 I recorded a lot of photos and video on my iPhone from those and other trips.
 Then I stopped.
 Perhaps because editing anything longer than just a few seconds on iMovie on the iPhone was challenging and would drain the battery.
 Maybe I’ll start doing more video again.
 Maybe.
 I don’t know.

-Before the iPhone 11 Pro announcement, I had considered purchasing a second camera, a Fuji X100F, as a second camera.
-It would be for those personal trips into Philly or "The City" where the Fuji X-T2 would be too cumbersome.
+Before the iPhone 11 Pro announcement, I had considered purchasing a second camera, a Fujifilm X100F, as a second camera.
+It would be for those personal trips into Philly or “The City” where the Fujifilm X-T2 would be too cumbersome.
 But the X100F is expensive, and I debated with myself whether the purchase was prudent.
 The iPhone 11 Pro is costly also.
-But if it fits the "want" for a capable walk-about camera, perhaps in time I'll feel better about the purchase.
-I'll know in October when my phone is delivered.
+But if it fits the “want” for a capable walk-about camera, perhaps in time I’ll feel better about the purchase.
+I’ll know in October when my phone is delivered.